-6. To connect, reverse the disconnect procedure.
+8. To repower the system, reverse the depowering procedure.

 Electrical Systems Management

 Care must be given in deciding what equipment should be installed into a vehicle given the power demands of the equipment and the power available from the vehicle.
 A power load strategy should be developed to minimize the risk of running out of power.
 Examine the proposed equipment for vehicle installation.
 Add up the current requirements.
 If the current requirements exceed what the vehicle can reasonably be expected to be able to provide, the battery will begin discharging to provide the power to the equipment that the generator is unable to provide.
 After some period of time, the vehicle will shut off as the battery voltage decreases to a level that cannot sustain vehicle operation.